celynw/baxter-vr-unity/README.md

   - Restart roslaunch on baxterpc
   - Then re-play Unity

-- Collisions for the table are not set!
-    I used to do this by using "baxter_face.scene" and "baxter_table.scene".
-    You can do this by going into RViz which opens.
-    Add "Motion Planning" panel -> "Scene objects" -> "Import File".
-    These are now probably out of date!
-But may be useful.
-Look at the visualisation

 - roslaunch takes a long time to close, but it should close on error ("required" is set)

 - Yes, you can't see the grippers open or close in VR.
 You can hear them though...

-- Maximising RViz seems to crash it.
-Why is it so unreliable on this computer?!

 - If VR seems to be paused or black screen, you might need the "Game" tab open and focused in Unity

 - If you need to move virtual Baxter, I have a Unity GameObject called TRANSFORM on the top level.

 - The headset needs to be tracking (not flashing green) in order to enable other things...

-- Making a change to Unity when in game mode is TEMPORARY and will be lost when stopped.
-Pain in the ass for getting the point cloud transform

-- Kinect cable won't reach PC!
-So I haven't tested it.
-But it's possible it will just work!

 ## Contact